 Carl Eugene Watts was an African American serial killer who murdered 14 women between 1974 and 1982.

 Watts used to kidnap his victims from their homes and then torture them.
-In 1982, Watts received a 60 year prison sentence.
+In 1982, Watts received a 60-year prison sentence.
 He died in prison in 2007 of prostate cancer.

 Henry Louis Wallace.